dartmouth-cs98/hack-a-thing-21f-1-isuru-kev/README.md

-# Hack Technology / Project Attempted
+# CRUD API with TypeScript - Backend

 ## What you built?